Anti-Aging Medicine: What Is It and Does It Work?

 Exercising and prioritizing physical activity throughout your day is probably the single most important anti-aging strategy.
 Walking improves cardiovascular health, helps with weight management, reduces the risk of chronic medical conditions such as osteoporosis, reduces blood sugar spikes, improves mood, and helps with balance.

-The Centers for Disease Control and Prevention (CDC) recommends choosing one of the following options:
+The Centers for Disease Control and Prevention (CDC) recommend choosing one of the following options:

 Besides aerobic exercise, it is important to do strength training sessions at least twice a week.
 Strength training helps reduce muscle loss associated with aging and improves balance and strength.